Never Won Anything Anywhere.

 Seriously?

 But that is exactly what happened, they just stopped playing.
-We tried to replace the guys who quit, but sadly as we all entered our thirties the NWAA hockey story came to an end.
+Bruce tried to replace the guys who quit, but sadly as we all entered our thirties the NWAA hockey story came to an end.
 Bruce did try to revive the team years later, but there was limited interest and NWAA was officially done.

-They sure were awesome fun times.
+Man they sure were awesome fun times.